mjczone/MJCZone.DapperMatic/README.md

 var indexName = ProviderUtils.GenerateIndexName("app_employees", "is_onboarded");

-// EXISTS: Check to see if a index exists bool exists = await db.DoesIndexExistAsync("app","app_employees", indexName, tx, cancellationToken);
+// EXISTS: Check to see if a index exists bool exists = await db.DoesIndexExistAsync("app","app_employees", indexName, tx, cancellationToken).ConfigureAwait(false)

-// EXISTS: Check to see if a index exists on a column exists = await db.DoesIndexExistOnColumnAsync("app","app_employees", "is_onboarded", tx, cancellationToken);
+// EXISTS: Check to see if a index exists on a column exists = await db.DoesIndexExistOnColumnAsync("app","app_employees", "is_onboarded", tx, cancellationToken).ConfigureAwait(false)

 // CREATE: Create a index
 bool created = await db.CreateIndexIfNotExistsAsync("app", /* DxIndex */ index);